Wadazuka Station

-Wadazuka Station (和田塚駅, Wadazuka-eki) is a commuter railway station on the Enoshima Electric Railway (Enoden) located in the Yuigahama neighborhood of the city of Kamakura, Kanagawa Prefecture, Japan.
+Wadazuka Station (和田塚駅, Wadazuka-eki) is a railway station on the Enoshima Electric Railway (Enoden) located in the Yuigahama neighborhood of Kamakura, Japan.

-Lines
+Service

-Wadazuka Station is served by the Enoshima Electric Railway Main Line and is 9.2 km from the terminus of the line at Fujisawa Station.
+Wadazuka Station is served by the Enoshima Electric Railway Main Line and is located 9.2 km from the line's terminus at Fujisawa Station.

-Station layout

-The station consists of a single side platform serving bi-directional traffic.
-The station is unattended.
+The station consists of a single side platform serving one track used for bi-directional traffic.
+The station is equipped with a restroom, but is unstaffed.

 History

 Wadazuka Station was opened on 16 August 1907.

 Station numbering was introduced to the Enoshima Electric Railway January 2014 with Wadazuka being assigned station number EN14.